 Also, the effects on our communities, the selfishness of our society as a whole.
 Only today, I as reading about the people throwing away vast quantities of food stuff, after "panic buying" and yet organisations like the Trussell Trust are struggling to meet demand amongst their food banks.
 A lot of people love to blame Boris for this and that, but I ask, what did the complainants do to support him, did they offer advice, wave their magic wands, or lend the use of their crystal balls?!
 No one person is perfect, no one leader can have all the knowledge, experience or wisdom to act in a perfect way.
 In reality, would it have made a difference, would things have been so much more, for the better, could the economy have coped if we had #lockdown sooner.
 What would earlier testing of front line staff achieved, before they had recruited the additional staffing from amongst the retired and volunteers.
 Who knows, if we are honest!
 Criticism of passed actions, decisions and choices are not constructive.
 However, reflecting on, learning from, careful consideration of, then building upon, preparing, and taking actions, would be more constructive, not only for the nation, communities, but also for ourselves as individuals.

-Why should I be an art critic of life, why do I want to spend so much time on piece of the jigsaw?
-To be honest, I do not anymore.
-Maybe in all this we need to be a more positive, futuristic thinking people, rather than a retro analytical critical, negative historian.
-I want to learn from my history, my past and all that it includes, good or bad, and rebuild myself, take actions to help my development as a person the futures of my family, community and nation.
+Why should I be a critic of life, why do I want to spend so much time on one piece of the jigsaw?
+To be honest, I don't anymore.
+Maybe, in all this we need to be a more positive, futuristic thinking people, rather than a retro analytical critical, negative historian.
+I want to learn from my history, my past and all that it includes, good or bad, and rebuild myself, take actions to help my development as a person, be part of the futures of my family, community and nation.